 Essentially, if you shift an automatic car manually in the right way, it's absolutely fine.
 The only way you'll damage the car is if you are shifting in a way that would damage even a manual car, never mind an automatic.

 This is the most popular transmission in many parts of the world, while in the USA it is much less common.
 It is a common transmission used in race cars, due to the amount of control that is offered to the driver.
 Manuals require a clutch pedal along with an H-pattern shifter to change up and down gears.

 A Simple Explanation

-Faster And Easier
+Faster & Easier

-In road cars, these are sometimes there simply to give the driver the option of whether or not to use them, with the car more than capable of shifting completely on its own.
-However, in race cars the driver will be required to use the paddle shifters to change gears.
-This gives them the element of control, without having to worry about pressing and releasing a clutch pedal.
+In automatic road cars, these are sometimes there simply to give the driver the option of whether or not to use them, with the car more than capable of shifting completely on its own.
+However, in most race cars the driver will be required to use the paddle shifters to change gears.
+This gives them the extra element of control, but without having to worry about pressing and releasing a clutch pedal.

 The Ideal Choice

 This extra control, paired with the speed of the gear changes, makes paddle shifters a very popular transmission choice in sports like Formula 1.
 It allows the drivers to make rapid shifts through up to 8 gears, and this is vital at the speeds at which they drive.
 It balances ease of use with maximum performance, and so it is a very popular transmission in racing.

 Key Fact: F1 drivers can shift gears within 50 milliseconds!